 Other Personal Toiletries

-Remember to pack any other toiletries you might need, including toothbrush, toothpaste, lotion, soap, makeup, contact lenses and solution, shaving cream, etc.
+Remember to pack any other toiletries you might need, including a toothbrush, toothpaste, lotion, soap, makeup, contact lenses and solution, shaving cream, etc.

-To stay organized, pack everything in a handy toiletries bag and use reusable travel containers that are carry on friendly.
+To stay organized, pack everything in a handy toiletries bag and use reusable travel containers that are carry-on friendly.

 Keep in mind Costa Rica’s ecosystem is rich but delicate, so try to use as many eco-friendly, sustainable toiletries as you can.
 Limit plastic as much as possible, and especially single-use plastic.
 If you can, opt for products with zero-waste packaging.
 Check the ingredient lists to find natural, cruelty-free products.